Shopping & Market

 In addition to the weekly market you will find traditional stalls in the Market Hall on a Wed, Thurs, Fri and Sat all day.
 The stalls include traditional and local cheeses, confectionary and homemade biscuits, locally grown fruit and vegetables and a traditional butchers offering local produce.

 Over the years, Garstang has maintained its natural charm by supporting independent retailers and not succumbing to high street chains or fast food outlets.
 This distinct character, historic location, and traditional weinds that veer off the High Street, combines to make your shopping experience in Garstang varied, and unique.
-Also every Thursday, at St Thomas Church Hall on Church Street, from 10am to 12noon (March to December) you will find our local “country market” whose stallholders also offer a variety of crafts & local produce, cakes, jams, fruit & vegetables etc.
+Also every Thursday, at Garstang Sports and Social Club, High Street, PR3 0YB, from 10am to 12noon (March to December) you will find our local “country market” whose stallholders also offer a variety of crafts & local produce, cakes, jams, fruit & vegetables etc.

 The Garstang and District Partnership have produced and funded a directory of local food producers in the Garstang and Hinterland area, which has been supported by Made in Lancashire and North West Fine Foods.
 Click here to download a copy of the Local Produce GuideThe guide offers advice on buying locally produced food, information on organic products, how to grow your own food, reducing food miles and much more.